California is a state that evokes images of creativity, innovation, and natural beauty.

 Whether you’re looking for an exciting day out or just some peace and quiet, Palm Springs is sure to provide you with an unforgettable experience.

-25. Riding the iconic Highway 1 in a convertible
+25. Iconic Highway 1 in a convertible

 For those looking for a unique way to explore the California coast, consider renting a convertible and taking a drive down Highway 1.